 For an installed central heating and cooling system, you can expect to pay about $3,900 on the low end and more than $14,000 for premium equipment and installation.

-That said, most homeowners spend between $6,500 and $9,700 for a standard system that includes either a central air conditioner and furnace combination or a heat pump and air handler.
+That said, most homeowners spend between $6,500 and $9,700 for a standard system that includes either a central air conditioner and furnace combination or a heat pump and air handler, not including the installation of new ductwork.

 Let’s dig into the numbers.
 The first table covers complete systems.
 Tables below provide more cost detail and comparison to other heating and air conditioning options.